-The ALE begins after the summer school ends and runs for three weeks.
+The ALE begins after the summer school ends and runs for three weeks, requiring a minimum of a couple of hours a day, every day.
 You will need to have access to a computer and the internet during the whole of this period.

 This is a Level 3 course.
 Level 3 courses build on study skills and subject knowledge acquired from previous studies at Levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.